NVE/Varsom-Regobs-Translations/README.md

 *Note, that in the kdvelements file, most of the "name" elements are restricted to 30chars.
 This is because the elements are used in select-menus which often are restricted in width (e.g. on a mobile phone).
 Exceptions from this rule may be seen when norwegian or english name are larger than 30 chars.*

-## Linking translation files into another project
+## Linking translation files for web into another project

 1. Inside `Varsom-Regobs-Translations`, run `npm link`
-2. Inside the other project that uses `Varsom-Regobs-Translations`, run `npm link "@varsom-regobs-common/translations"`.
+2. Inside the other project that uses `@varsom-regobs-common/translations`, run `npm link "@varsom-regobs-common/translations"`.

-You can now edit the files inside the local `Varsom-Regobs-Translations` folder, and the changes should be linked/available in the other project.
+You can now edit the files inside the local `Varsom-Regobs-Translations/web` folder, and the changes should be linked/available in the other project.

 ## Using i18n-editor to edit translation files